ICanBoogie/HTTP/README.md

 $response();
 ```

 The `OPTION_FILENAME` option may be used to force downloading.
-Of course, accentuated file names
+Of course, utf-8 string are
-are supported:
+supported:

 ```php
 <?php

 use ICanBoogie\HTTP\FileResponse;

 $response = new FileResponse("/absolute/path/to/my/file", $request, [